 If you have wood windows, the more you paint those frames over, the worse they look in time.
 Eventually, the paint will become so thick that you may have difficulty opening and closing those windows as well.
 This can be incredibly frustrating, to say the least.

 While dirt is not a primary reason why somebody should replace their existing windows, if the frames simply appear stained, discolored, and old, it’s a very good indicator that they are old and you should seriously consider replacing them this year.

 4. You noticed drafts coming through the windows.

 Whether you felt cold air pushing into the glass itself around the frame of the window, those drafts are costing you money on your heating as well as cooling expenses throughout the year.
 Extremely cold temperatures do not affect the greater Dallas area very often, but whenever they do, each hour that you’re heating your home or any room within your house, you’re also throwing money away.

 The same holds true when you’re talking about keeping your house cool in the summer.
 Air conditioning is the primary source of comfort for people in this part of the country during the late spring, summer, and even autumn months.
 If you have to run your air conditioning for an extra hour or two every day because you’re losing too much cool air through drafty windows, that’s money flying out of your pocket on a consistent basis.

-You can choose from double glazed windows that are sealed with a gas to cut down on drafts and also low-e film coating that can cut down on the sun’s ultraviolet radiation which generates heat and also fades furniture and other items.
+You can choose from double glazed windows that are sealed with gas to cut down on drafts and also Low-E film coating that can cut down on the sun’s ultraviolet radiation which generates heat and also fades furniture and other items.

 So if you’re feeling a draft on those cold nights, it’s time to address the prospect of replacing your old windows.